oisinsdoyle/Hydrogen-tranport-tool/README.md

 # Hydrogen Pipeline Route Planner

 Python-based interactive tool to estimate the transport cost of hydrogen between two locations in Europe using the European Hydrogen Backbone (EHB) pipeline network.
-The tool uses real pipeline infrastructure data to calculate distances, estimate transport costs, and visualize the route on an interactive map.
+The tool uses projected pipeline infrastructure data to calculate distances, estimate transport costs, and visualise the route on a detailed map.

 The tool is hosted on streamlit available at this link https://hydrogen-tranport-tool.streamlit.app/